TABLE OF CONTENTS

 Simply put, alternative payment methods are forms of payment that do not rely on the use of physical cash.
 By definition, they are an alternative option to the traditional form of payment.
 There are many different options when it comes to alternate payment methods that we will cover in depth, but for now, here are the most popular:

-The use of these forms of payment increase as the U.S. is projected to see a 45% increase in cashless payment methods by 2023.
+The use of these forms of payment continues to increase, as the U.S. is projected to see a 45% increase in cashless payment methods by 2023.
 As consumer demand increases, businesses must adapt to make these technological advances more convenient and easier to use than ever.

 How alternative payments work